miegl/PiFmAdv/README.md

 All arguments are optional:

 * `--freq` specifies the carrier frequency (in MHz).
-Example: `-freq 107.9`.
+Example: `--freq 107.9`.
 * `--audio` specifies an audio file to play as audio.
 The sample rate does not matter: PiFmAdv will resample and filter it.
 If a stereo file is provided, PiFmAdv will produce an FM-Stereo signal.
-Example: `-audio sound.wav`.
+Example: `--audio sound.wav`.
 The supported formats depend on `libsndfile`.
 This includes WAV and Ogg/Vorbis (among others) but not MP3.
 Specify `-` as the file name to read audio data on standard input (useful for piping audio into PiFmAdv, see below).
 * `--pi` specifies the PI-code of the RDS broadcast.
 4 hexadecimal digits.
-Example: `-pi FFFF`.
+Example: `--pi FFFF`.
 * `--ps` specifies the station name (Program Service name, PS) of the RDS broadcast.
 Limit: 8 characters.
-Example: `-ps RASP-PI`.
+Example: `--ps RASP-PI`.
 * `--rt` specifies the radiotext (RT) to be transmitted.
 Limit: 64 characters.
-Example::  `-rt 'Hello, world!'`.
+Example:  `--rt 'Hello, world!'`.
+* `--af` specifies alternative frequencies (AF).
+Example:  `--af 107.9 --af 99.2`.
 * `--pty` specifies the program type.
 0 - 31.
-Example: `-pty 10` (EU: Pop music).
+Example: `--pty 10` (EU: Pop music).
 See https://en.wikipedia.org/wiki/Radio_Data_System for more program types.
 * `--dev` specifies the frequency deviation (in KHz).
-Example `-dev 25.0`.
+Example `--dev 25.0`.
 * `--mpx` specifies the output mpx power.
 Default 30.
-Example `-mpx 20`.
+Example `--mpx 20`.
 * `--cutoff` specifies the cutoff frequency (in Hz) used by PiFmAdv's internal lowpass filter.
 Values greater than 15000 are not compliant.
 Use carefully.
 * `--preemph` specifies which preemph should be used, since it differs from location.
 For Europe choose 'eu', for the US choose 'us'.
 * `--ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).